haf/expecto/README.md

 - `isChoice2Of2`
 - `isOk` - Expect the value to be a Result.Ok value
 - `isError` - Expect the value to be a Result.Error value
+- `isCase` - Expects the value to be a specific case of a discriminated union as defined by the given template
 - `isNull`
 - `isNotNull`
 - `isNotNaN`